Schedule A Colposcopy

 Check In For Your Appointment

 Meagan stepped up to the front desk of the GYN clinic.

 "Good morning.
 Checking in?" asked the clerk with a cheery voice.

-"Yes," she replied, putting on a brave face that belied her true feelings.
+"Yes," Meagan put on a brave face that belied her true feelings.
 "I've got an appointment for a colpo."
 She felt oddly savvy using this word.

 The clerk confirmed her identification and clicked and clacked her mouse at the computer.
 "Okay, you're checked in.
 Go ahead and have a seat.
 Your tech will call you shortly."